Are Tankless Water Heaters Worth The Investment?

 More About Energy (and Money) Savings

-• If your hot water use is low (less than 41 gallons per day), a tankless water heater will be 24% to 34% more efficient.
+- If your hot water use is low (less than 41 gallons per day), a tankless water heater will be 24% to 34% more efficient.

-• If your hot water usage is high (about 86 gallons per day), a tankless water heater is 8% to 14% more energy efficient.
+- If your hot water usage is high (about 86 gallons per day), a tankless water heater is 8% to 14% more energy efficient.

 Water heating is one of the most expensive energy costs in your home.
-They account for as much as 30% of a home’s energy expenses, so, it makes sense to consider energy saving alternatives and the fluctuating energy bills.
+They account for as much as 30% of a home’s energy expenses, so, it makes sense to consider energy-saving alternatives and the fluctuating energy bills.
 Keep in mind that in some cases, that percentage of energy expense that goes into water heating may soar up to 40 or even 50% at times.
-Because of this, energy conserving hot water solutions can deliver significant cost savings to the overall energy bill.
+Because of this, energy-conserving hot water solutions can deliver significant cost savings to the overall energy bill.
 Once the tankless unit is installed, you will need minor regular maintenance and tankless water heater flushing.
-Just remember to consult a skilled plumber from Abacus Plumbing Austin maintenance and repair on your tankless water heater.
+Just remember to consult a skilled plumber from Abacus Plumbing Austin for maintenance and repair on your tankless water heater.

 When You Want the Best Results